safe-global/safe-docs/docs/tx_service_tutorial.md

 Ignore most of the fields as we will not use the Relay and we don't need the refund parameters it provides.
 Just get `safeTxGas`.
 You can also get `nonce` from here (adding `+ 1`) and skip the previous step.

-If there's no available Relay for the ethereum network you are using, you can call `requiredTxGas` [on the contract](https://github.com/gnosis/safe-contracts/blob/v1.1.1/contracts/GnosisSafe.sol), or just provide `0` so a regular estimation is done.
+If there's no available Relay for the Ethereum network you are using, you can call `requiredTxGas` [on the contract](https://github.com/gnosis/safe-contracts/blob/v1.1.1/contracts/GnosisSafe.sol), or just provide `0` so a regular estimation is done.